fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

 touch repositories.yaml
 ```

-You can now use `helm` to write the repository entry to this new file, using
+You can now use `helm` to write the repository entry to this new file.
+Using
 Helm 3 for this is the best option as it offers a `--repository-config` flag
 and the generated output works for both versions: